aeturrell/skimpy/docs/contributing.md

 $ poetry run skimpy
 ```

-To build the documentation, you will also need [Quarto](https://quarto.org/) and [Make](https://www.gnu.org/software/make/).
-You can preview the docs using `poetry run quarto preview --execute`.
-You can build them with `make`, which runs a command to build the README and then another to build the website. `make clean` to remove the existing README.
+To build the documentation, you will also need [Make](https://www.gnu.org/software/make/).
+You can build the docs locally with `make`, which runs a command to build the README and then another to build the website. `make clean` to remove the existing README.
 (Remember to use pre-commit after updating the documentation.)

 ## How to test the project